 My recent publications have mostly attempted to address these questions.

 I have written one book, Coleridge and the Doctors 1795-1806 (OUP, 2004) which examines Coleridge's participation in the medical culture of his time and argues that his application of medical theory to his own case decisively shaped the evolution of his thinking about poetry, the imagination, the relation between medicine and cosmology and between medicine and religion.
 In particular it shows how between 1800 and 1810, a huge amount of Coleridge's intellectual energy went into laying the groundwork for a new field that would encompass neurology, the psycho-physiology of perception and aesthetic and religious experience.
 I have continued to publish widely on Coleridge and romanticism.

-I blog regularly on the English Department’s blog and on the BMJ Reading Room site.
+I blog regularly on the English Department’s blog.

 I am happy to talk to anyone interested in working on a PhD in any of these research fields.
 For more details, please see my full research profile.

 I convene a second-year undergraduate module on Literature and Psychoanalysis and a third-year module on The Art of Samuel Beckett.
 I currently teach two MA modules, one on late Foucault and his legacy, entitled Biopower: The Fate of an Idea, the other on Illness Narrative as Life Writing.